-So, I learned that actually there is a hidden cost in a free theme.
+So, I learned that there is a hidden cost in a free theme too.

 6. Plugins compatibility problems

-Many free themes do not support advanced plugins, this could lead to bad user experience and poor SEO performance.
+Many free themes do not support advanced plugins which could lead to a bad user experience and poor SEO performance.

 The problem occurs because the theme is rarely updated.
 Most plugins support an updated theme.

-I have faced this issue once when I was installing a plugin to collect subscriber’s emails.
+I faced this issue once when I was installing a plugin to collect subscriber’s emails.

 The plugins only support updated themes.

 - Also read: Free WordPress themes Vs. Premium themes